-An assault during an outdoor performance of GreenStage’s “Much Ado About Nothing” at Lake Burien School Memorial Park ended with one man pepper-sprayed and another detained by deputies Friday night, Aug.
+An assault during an outdoor performance of GreenStage’s “Much Ado About Nothing” at Lake Burien School Memorial Park ended with one man bear mace/pepper sprayed and a suspect detained by deputies Friday night, Aug.
 15, 2025, according to the King County Sheriff’s Office (KCSO).

-Police said that deputies responded around 7:33 p.m. after receiving a 911 call about a fight at the park.
+Police said that deputies responded around 7:33 p.m. after receiving a 911 call about a fight at the park at the play sponsored by Burien Arts.

-When officers arrived, they found a man on the ground (most likely a stagehand) who appeared to have been assaulted with pepper spray.
+When officers arrived, they found a man on the ground (most likely a stagehand) who appeared to have been assaulted with bear mace/pepper spray.

 If you appreciate our award-winning, local, independent journalism:

-Deputies tracked down and detained a suspect at the scene, who is alleged to have interrupted the play and assault a stagehand.
+Deputies detained a suspect at the scene, who is alleged to have interrupted the play and assault a stagehand.

-Witnesses told investigators the altercation began between two men before one pulled out pepper spray and used it on the other, police said.
+Witnesses told investigators the altercation began between two men before one pulled out bear mace/pepper spray and used it on the other, police said.

 The performance was canceled after the incident.